leannejdong/leannejdong.github.i/_pages/about.md

 [My personal homepage is out of maintenance!]

 Hi!
 I am a remote software engineer (Mostly C++, Rust, JS) from Australia.
-Currently I work as a C++ consultant in volmex lab help building C++ backend for volatility index computations.
+Currently I work as a freelance C++ backend consultant.

-My latest lines of work involve
+My experience involve

+ - Data oriented C++ consulting

  - building a web3 based music creation ecosystem with Rust, C++, Javascript and other technology.